 Another advantage computers offer the legal researcher stems from the fact that they process large amounts of information very quickly.
-As such, a computer can "read" a document much faster than a person can.
+As such, a computer, and the research platforms built on them, can "read" a document much faster than a person can.
 However, computers are not actually good at understanding what they "read."
-Thus, while a computer could help a researcher quickly find every instance of the phrase "custodial interrogation" in Kentucky state court cases from the past decade, it would not be able to summarize accurately what Kentucky courts have held to be the key features that render the interrogation of a suspect by the police "custodial."
+Thus, while a search engine could help a researcher quickly find every instance of the phrase "custodial interrogation" in Kentucky state court cases from the past decade, it would not yet be able to summarize accurately what Kentucky courts have held to be the key features that render the interrogation of a suspect by the police "custodial."
 A researcher would need to read through the results to find the appropriate rulings but would be spared the work of actually gathering the results.

 Given the efficiency boost computers provide to legal research, it should come as no surprise that creating and maintaining electronic legal research tools has become a large and profitable business.
 Equally unsurprisingly, many of the major players in the electronic legal research platform business began as traditional paper-based legal publishers.
 After all, the publishers already had on hand not only the ultimate goals of legal research, the primary legal authorities, but also their proprietary information systems and added-value content.
-Also, practicing attorneys were already accustomed to using the proprietary systems to great effect.
-Furthermore, the precomputer systems actually help to address computers' weakness in the comprehension department.
+Practicing attorneys were already accustomed to using the proprietary systems to great effect.
+Furthermore, the pre-computer systems actually help to address computers' weakness in the comprehension department.
 For example, the West key number system features a key number for the issue "what constitutes custody," 123 and by using the headnotes labeled with this key number, the researcher from the above example could narrow in on the relevant parts of individual cases that appear in the search results.

 As with most industries, the legal research platform business features various market segments.
-At the top end of the market lie full-service legal platforms such as WestlawNext and Lexis Advance that will meet fully the needs of legal researchers across American legal topics and jurisdictions.
+At the top end of the market lie full-service legal platforms such as Westlaw and Lexis Advance that will meet fully the needs of legal researchers across American legal topics and jurisdictions.
+More recently, Bloomberg L.P. (an electronic resource publisher focusing on news and finance) has branched into the legal information market and now offers Bloomberg Law as a third full-service legal research platform.
+A key feature of the full-service providers, beyond their breadth of coverage and proprietary search algorithms, remains the inclusion of human-created value-added content to support basic computer processing.